mvysny/playwright-perftest-vaadin/README.md

 Before running the test you need to start the app itself.
 This is very easy, simply open the `Main.java` and run its `main()` method.
 Please see the [Vaadin Boot](https://github.com/mvysny/vaadin-boot#preparing-environment) documentation for further info on how you run Vaadin-Boot-based apps.
+Alternatively, run `./gradlew run` from your command line.

 After the app is up-and-running, please run the performance test itself:

-* Via your IDE, by running the TODO java class as a test suite, OR
+* Via your IDE, by running the `PerformanceIT` java class as a test suite, OR
-* From command-line via Gradle: `todo`
+* From command-line via Gradle: `./gradlew integrationTest`

 ## Increasing number of browsers